 When you first turn on your keyboard or mouse, the indicator light glows steadily for 5 seconds, indicating the batteries are good.
-Then the indicator light blinks until you turn on your iMac and a connection is established.
-If your keyboard or mouse don't turn on, make sure batteries are installed properly and charged (see page 47).
+If your keyboard or mouse doesn't turn on, make sure batteries are installed properly and charged (see page 47).